matomo-org/matomo-for-wordpress/readme.txt

 == Description ==

-If you are already using Matomo On-Premise or Matomo Cloud, please use the [WP-Matomo plugin](https://wordpress.org/plugins/wp-piwik/).
+If you are already using Matomo On-Premise (formerly Piwik) or Matomo Cloud, please use the [WP-Matomo plugin](https://wordpress.org/plugins/wp-piwik/).

 For all you WordPress website owners wanting an easier way to get customer insights to grow your business, you can now get the solution the professionals use, for free!